Instant Pot Meatballs

 • eggs – the “binder” that holds the meatballs together.

-• milk – adds more moisture to the meat while cooking and keeps them from drying out
+• milk – adds more moisture to the meat while cooking and keeps it from drying out

 • seasonings – garlic, oregano, salt, and pepper (feel free to add or sub out other dried or fresh herbs like basil, parsley, or thyme)

-• spagetti sauce – you can use jarred pasta sauce or our recipe for canned spaghetti sauce
+• spaghetti sauce – you can use jarred pasta sauce or our recipe for canned spaghetti sauce

 How to Make Meatballs

-• Form into 1.5 inch balls using hands or small ice cream scoop or cookie scoop.
+• Form into 1.5-inch balls using your hands or a small ice cream scoop or cookie scoop.
 You want them to be slightly smaller than a golf ball.
 I like to set them on some parchment paper as I roll them.

 Put them straight in the Pot!